A Christmas Mantel with Faux Brass Nutcrackers!

 I moved the nutcrackers around to stand as random as possible.
 A couple of gold ornaments placed between the garland pulled the look together.

-I said I was keeping it simple, but the ends looked just a tad unfinished.
+I said I was going to keep it simple, but the ends looked just a tad unfinished.

 I added three oversized ornaments and a royal blue satin ribbon on one side, and it already looked so much more polished.